exercism/v3/docs/concept-exercises.md

 ```

 Note that

-- the order of authors and contributors is not significant and has no meaning
+- The order of authors and contributors is not significant and has no meaning.
-- if you are forking a fork, do not add the transitive authors, only the last layer
+- If you are forking an exercise, do not reference original authors or contributors.
+Just ensure that `forked_from` is correct.
-- `language_versions` is a free-form string
+- `language_versions` is a free-form string that tracks are free to use and interpret as they like.

 See the C# booleans exercise's [config.json file][csharp-booleans-docs-config.json] for another example.